lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 The holobiont concept is a recent proposition in evolutionary jargon.
 It proposes to think of a host and a symbiont as one unit of evolutionary selection.
 This is not a far fetch in the case of an obligate symbiosis where a microbiome is actively transferred to subsequent host generations.
-It might be odd even, to argue that certain genetic material should be regarded as a separate evolutionary unit based solely on the compartment it is housed in.
+It might be odd even, to argue that systematically inherited genetic material should be regarded as a separate evolutionary unit based solely on the compartment it is housed in.
 We rarely find this useful for organelles either, although examples do exist in literature.
 The holobiont concept paves the way for some interesting thought experiments.
 Could a fast-evolving bacterial section of the hologenome (all genetic material of a holobiont) provide flexibility to the rigid host genome.